deep-compute/kwikapi/README.md

  ```

-We can specify the default version so that when you don't mention version in the request URL then default version will be used.
+We can specify the default version so that when you don't mention version in the request URL then the default version will be used.

 ```python
 >>> import json